A boundary driven generalised contact process with exchange of particles: Hydrodynamics in infinite volume: Outline of the proof of Theorem

 \section{Outline of the proof of Theorem \ref{res:hydrodynamics}}

 The proof is divided essentially in two parts.
-In the first one, we prove the hydrodynamic limit for the system evolving in large finite volume.
-By large we mean volume of size $M_N$ such that $\lim_{N\to+\infty}M_N/N=+\infty$.
+In the first one, we prove the hydrodynamic limit for the system evolving in a large finite volume.
+There, by large we just mean a volume of size $M_N$ such that $\lim_{N\to+\infty}M_N/N=+\infty$.
 In the second part, from the first one and coupling arguments, we shall derive the result in infinite volume.
-We take
+The coupling will allow us to prove that by taking $M_N$ appropriately large enough, particles outside the cylinder of length $M_N$ do not affect enough the number of particles in a box with length of order $KN$ for any $K>0$ (cf. Propositions \ref{bddinf2} and \ref{bddinf3} below).
+For all these requirements on $M_N$ to be fulfilled we take

-For the first part of the proof of Theorem \ref{res:hydrodynamics}, we consider a Markov process with state space $\widehat\Sigma_{N,M_N}$ (cf. \eqref{Si-Nn}) and generator $\mf L_{N,M_N}$, where for any positive integer $n>1$, $\mf L_{N,n}$ denotes the restriction of the generator $\mf L_{N}$ to the box $\Lambda_{N,n}$:
+$\bullet$ For the first part of the proof of Theorem \ref{res:hydrodynamics}, we consider a Markov process with state space $\widehat\Sigma_{N,M_N}$ (cf. \eqref{Si-Nn}) and generator $\mf L_{N,M_N}$, where for any positive integer $n>1$, $\mf L_{N,n}$ denotes the restriction of the generator $\mf L_{N}$ to the box $\Lambda_{N,n}$: